ChengUCB/NequIP-LES/docs/guide/testing.md

 a failure, same as a broken export.

 **`run_gpu.sh` -- GPU only.** The same exports with each acceleration modifier, split into train-time and inference-time lists because some modifiers are inference-only.
-Also packaging and the ML-IAP interface file. `ROWS=...` filters to a subset, which is useful when only the accelerations changed.
+Also packaging, TF32 exports, and the ML-IAP interface file. `ROWS=...` filters to a subset, which is useful when only the accelerations changed.
+70 rows in total; the last full run was clean on an NVIDIA A40 with torch 2.13.0+cu130, with ML-IAP skipped for lack of a LAMMPS build.

 **`test_nequip.sh` / `test_allegro.sh` -- one model, every path.** Given a checkpoint, walks
 through all eleven deployment steps in order -- package, ASE, LAMMPS pair style, batch,